 Prerequisites: PS 110 is required.
 PS 101 is recommended.
 Permission of the instructor.

 Notes: Pass/fail.
-PS 366Q, or PS 363 and PS 364, required for students with a concentration in Psychology and Religion.
+FE 366Q, or FE 363 and FE 364, required for students with concentrations in Chaplaincy and Psychology and Religion.
 Identical to FE 366Q.

 2 credits